larus-breeze/hw_sensor/pcb/README.md

 - Milled static pressure hose connector
 - U.FL for  GNSS
 - Vertical USB-C for GNSS somewhere on PCB: 418K2022Y40000  (safe space on edges)
 - Select RS232 or CAN on RJ45 via solder jumpers!
+Reduce from 4 to two RJ45 Connectors.
 - Sockets for 2 of these GNSS modules: https://www.gnss.store/gnss-gps-modules/145-elt128.html,  https://www.ardusimple.com/product/simplertk2blite/
 - Debug Connector TC2030-CTX-NL-STDC14
 - CAN / RS232 XCSOAR Bridge via WIFI / TCP: https://github.com/AlphaLima/ESP32-Serial-Bridge
 -  More status LEDs?
 GNSS-Lock, GNSS-Heading-Lock,  External temp/humidity sensor values available,  SD-logging active   different colors?
 RGB?
+- RJ45 2 x 2 above each other.
+E.g. Econ Connect 3022S2   or voelkner: C045531

 # TODOs for hardware version 2.0
+- Check https://www.youtube.com/watch?v=aVUqaB0IMh4 for VA Pi Network and Crystal
 - Design a milled part for static preassure hose connection.
 This part shall be attached with screws to the pcb.
 - Remove one of the two RJ45 RS232 connectors.
 - Are the two RJ45 CAN connectors still required?